-Many people in town have been concerned about the deterioration of the former American Legion, Frank Downer Post building at 248 West Main Street.
+Many people in town have been concerned about the deterioration of the former American Legion Frank Downer Post building at 248 West Main Street.
 The first three photos below were taken in 2015 showing a huge gash in the roof resulting in water flooding the interior of the building every time it rained.
-Thankfully the owner saw fit to replace the wood deck and roof it with new asphalt shingles.
-The last three photographs show the new roof being installed.
+Thankfully the owner saw fit to replace the wood deck and install a new asphalt shingle roof.

 The front facade is gorgeous and is still in good shape.
 It is the centerpiece of interesting architecture on the 200 block of West Main Street.
 The building is certainly worth saving. (click the the photos below to enlarge)